 The UK government has announced that it will reform its immigration system.
 According to current information, the new immigration system will come into effect on 1 January 2021.
 The UK has released plans for a future immigration system, but more detailed information has not yet been provided.
 The EU and the UK will discuss the arrangements related to immigration in further detail during 2020.
 More detailed information will be provided as the situation becomes clearer.

-According to the current information, Finnish citizens will not be required to have a visa for stays in the UK of up to 90 days over any 180-day period as of 1 January 2021.
+According to the current information, Finnish citizens will be able to travel to the UK for short visits without a visa as of 1 January 2021.

 More information about the regulations concerning immigration in the UK are available here: Entering the UK (gov.uk).